 There is a free trial with the Pro version.
 Give it a whirl before you pay for it so you can actually know how to use it before you lay out the money.

 Ultimately, I think Price Boss gives users the ability to come up with much more accurate, reliable, data-driven pricing and valuations based on the size and subdivision/city split.
 This is WAY more dynamic than just offering $____ (insert your favorite shoot-from-the-hip number) per acre for everything in a given county, regardless of size or location.

-There are always huge variations in what identical-sized vacant lots will sell for, even within the same county, and if you just sent out a flat number-per-acre on a county-wide basis, you're going to throw away a lot of deals.
+There are always huge variations in what identical-sized vacant lots will sell for, even within the same county, and if you just send out a flat number-per-acre on a county-wide basis, you're going to lose a lot of deals.

-Of course – you can still do it this way, and you'll probably still get deals (this is how most people have sent blind offers for years, and it works)… but there's a good chance you'll get a lot MORE deals if you improved this part of your process.
+Of course, you can still do it this way, and you'll probably still get deals.
+After all, this is how most people have sent blind offers for years, and it works.
+But there's a good chance you'll get a lot more deals if you improve this part of your process.

 While it does require a bit of learning and flexibility on behalf of the user, this really is a valuable calculator for the tiny niche of land investing.

 It offers a great deal of help in dealing with a very real problem that all land investors have.
 Every other land valuation method I've seen to date (talking to realtors, looking at dozens of comps on Zillow manually, even getting an appraiser's opinion) only gets you part of the way there at best.